About the Preservation Awards

 Preservationist of the Year

-Louise Ivers is a retired professor from California State Dominguez Hills, historian, author of two books on Long Beach architecture, and a former Cultural Heritage Commissioner.
+Louise Ivers is Professor Emeritus of Art at California State University Dominguez Hills, historian, author of two books on Long Beach architecture, and a former Cultural Heritage Commissioner.
 Her tireless efforts have saved places across the city, many of which have become local landmarks.

 Cultural Resource Study Award